codiga/doc.codiga.io/docs/coding-assistant/your-own-plugin.md

 #### Shortcuts polling

 Shortcuts polling should occur regularly when the IDE is active.
 Shortcut polling occurs only if the IDE was used in the last 10 minutes.
 After 10 minutes of inactivity, polling stops and resume when the user used the IDE.
-To check the IDE activity, we can check if a character was types.
+To check the IDE activity, we can check if a character was typed.

 We need to poll the list of shortcuts available for each file opened in the IDE.
 Snippets depends on the file and therefore, we need to maintain a list of potential snippets for each file.